sproul-club/sc-backend-docs/docs/api-docs/User-API.md

 ```

 ## Register a new user
-* Description: Registers a new user and club pair
+* Description: Registers a new officer user and a corresponding club.
 * Path: `POST /api/user/register`
 * Sample body input:
 ```json